scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+12. 2023
+@1350 Successfully got imageview imported.
+	 * Have to change the direction, from vert swiping to horizonatal.
+	 * Have to see if I can make the initial touch more responsive... seems to be a lag.
+Not sure if this is reflected on mobile
+	 * Clean up the code, make the script _agnostic_

+	 Then, add other elements,
+	 add vertical styling / scripts
+	 integrate with rest of page....

+#03.
 11. 2023
 @1145 Return button added to genres menu,
 	  return button for both gallery & genres functional.